dinhhuy258/git.nvim/README.md

 # git.nvim

-git.nvim is the clone of the plugin [vim-fugitive](https://github.com/tpope/vim-fugitive) which is written in Lua.
+git.nvim is the simple clone of the plugin [vim-fugitive](https://github.com/tpope/vim-fugitive) which is written in Lua.

 ## Install